Improving Gut Health with the Ayurvedic Diet | IIN Guide

 Ayurveda and Digestion

-According to Ayurveda, the key to good health begins with digestion.
+According to Ayurveda, the key to good health - and good gut health - begins with digestion.
 Good health is a reflection of our ability to digest anything – whether nutritional, emotional, or sensory.

 There are two key terms related to Ayurvedic digestion.
 Agni, or digestive fire, helps us digest everything that we take in.
 Ama, or toxic accumulation, can create “dis-ease” in the system and ultimately contribute to disease.
 When our digestive fire is strong, we’re able to effectively break down the food we eat, absorb nutrients, and eliminate toxins.
 If agni is weak, it can lead to a buildup of ama.